Birgit Gosejacob with hands over face conveying the emotional weight of transformation you didn't choose

 The Transformation You Didn't Ask For

 Six months earlier, I had a sun-drenched flat overlooking the Pacific.
 A racing bike.
-Friends who'd furnished my entire apartment from garage sales because "that's what we do here."
+Friends who had furnished my entire apartment from garage sales because "that's what we do here."
 A life I built from two suitcases and sheer determination.

 Then the Gulf War hit.
 The US economy collapsed.
 Renewal of work visas for foreigners?
 Impossible.